pg-spot-ops/pg-spot-operator/README.md

 ## Opening up a port via the AWS CLI

-To open port 22 for the engine node / workstation IP only, for Ansible setup to work, one could run:
+To open port 22 for the engine node/workstation IP only, for Ansible setup to work, one could run:

 ```
 MYPUBIP=$(curl -s whatismyip.akamai.com)